Azure/WALinuxAgent/README.md

 settings.
 Due to limitations of Python, the agent *does not* support HTTP proxies requiring authentication.
-Note that when the agent service is managed by systemd, environment variables such as `http_proxy` and `https_proxy` should be defined using one the mechanisms provided by systemd (e.g. by using Environment or EnvrionmentFile in the service file).
+Note that when the agent service is managed by systemd, environment variables such as `http_proxy` and `https_proxy` should be defined using one the mechanisms provided by systemd (e.g. by using Environment or EnvironmentFile in the service file).

 ## Requirements